jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/13-upgrading-ext-plugins.markdown

 version of @product@, you must review all changes and manually modify your Ext projects to merge your changes with @product@'s.

-During your upgrade to @product-ver@, it's highly recommended to leverage an extension point to customize @product@ instead of using you existing Ext plugin, if possible. @product-ver@ provides many extension points that let you customize almost every detail of @product@.
+During your upgrade to the new DXP version, it's highly recommended to leverage an extension point to customize @product@ instead of using you existing Ext plugin, if possible.
+DXP provides many extension points that let you customize almost every detail of @product@.
 If there's a way to customize what you want with an extension point, do it that way instead.
 See the [More Extensible, Easier to Maintain](/docs/7-1/tutorials/-/knowledge_base/t/benefits-of-liferay-7-for-liferay-6-developers#more-extensible-easier-to-maintain)